avpripri/avpripri/README.md

 You pull your headset on, press the "Push to Listen" (PTL) button and say

-"I'm headed to the northeast practice area."
+You say, "Northeast practice area"

 The situation display shows where you are on the ramp, and paints a blue line to the active runway.
 It highlights 122.80 frequency selected and prompts...

-Airplane; "If the area clear, say 'N12345 Taxing for runway 24 via Alpha' on the tuned Unicom frequency"
+"If the area clear, say 'N12345 Taxing for runway 24 via Alpha' on the tuned Unicom frequency"

 You do as directed, the strobes turn on and few moments later the prop starts to spin at a wisper then a whir as the wheels ease forward and turn towards Alpha taxiway.
 En-route you hear the generator start-up, the flight controls go to full stops and you notice the brakes actuate under a heavier propellor load.
 The monitor confirms it's running the pre-flight checks on the taxi.
 It all calms down as you turn down the long taxiway and the system prompts you...